Business Phone Services

 - Do you use different carrier services for phone, data, and the internet?
 Carrier fees add up.
 Services such as SIP (Session Initiation Protocol) allow you to wrap up your carrier service into one low monthly bill.
 Ask your IT provider how you can consolidate all of your carrier services into one low monthly bill.

 What are there (hidden) fees associated with this service?

 - Yes, there are fees for internet services.
 Government taxes imposed at the federal, state, local, and municipal government layers are added to the bill.
 Certain charges such as E-911 and Access Recovery Charges applied by the FCC also add up.

 - Different cloud phone providers access different fees.
 Some providers are more expensive than others.
 8x8 and Nextiva publish their tax and fee schedules on the web.
 Other companies like Mitel, do not but may have fewer taxes than the others.
 Be sure to ask your provider before signing onto a lengthy contract.

 I’m a business, why should I not use the online trial version?

 - The online trial offers do not consider your infrastructure and compatibility of voice software within your existing network.
-While the trial versions are attractive, they often giving you pricing at the entry level which adds up once you start adding users and feature-functionality.
-Most important, your phone system has to work.
+While the trial versions are attractive, they often giving you pricing at the entry-level which adds up once you start adding users and feature-functionality.
+Most importantly, your phone system has to work.
 No one cares about money saved when you can’t communicate with the client.
-Be sure to discuss your existing infrastructure, carrier services, cloud performance, network compatibility and other desired features within a unified communication before you make the decision to trail buy.
+Be sure to discuss your existing infrastructure, carrier services, cloud performance, network compatibility, and other desired features within a unified communication before you make the decision to trail buy.